AminexMouad/universalLinkTester/README.md

 ### Common Issues

-1. **Universal links not working on iOS:**
+1. **Server not starting:**

-   - Ensure your domain is added to Associated Domains capability
-   - Check that the apple-app-site-association file is accessible
+   - Check if port 3000 is already in use
+   - Ensure all dependencies are installed: `npm install`
-   - Verify your app ID matches exactly
+   - Verify Node.js version compatibility

-2. **App links not working on Android:**
+2. **Association files not accessible:**

-   - Ensure `android:autoVerify="true"` is set in your intent filter
+   - Check that the server is running on the correct port
-   - Verify the assetlinks.json file is accessible
+   - Verify the file paths in your browser: `http://localhost:3000/.well-known/apple-app-site-association`
-   - Check that certificate fingerprints match exactly

-3. **Localhost not working on device:**

-   - Use your computer's local IP address instead of localhost
-   - Ensure your device is on the same network
+   - Ensure the Content-Type headers are set correctly
-   - Try using ngrok for external access: `ngrok http 3000`

-4. **ngrok connection issues:**
+3. **ngrok connection issues:**

    - Ensure your Express server is running on port 3000
    - Check that ngrok is properly authenticated
-   - Verify the ngrok URL is accessible from your mobile device
+   - Verify the ngrok URL is accessible from external devices
    - Try restarting both the Express server and ngrok

-5. **SSL/HTTPS issues:**
+4. **SSL/HTTPS issues:**

    - ngrok provides HTTPS automatically
    - Make sure you're using the `https://` URL, not `http://`
    - Check that your association files are served with correct Content-Type headers

+5. **JSON formatting issues:**
+   - Verify that the association files return valid JSON
+   - Check that the app IDs and paths are correctly formatted
+   - Test the endpoints with curl to see the raw responses

 ## Why ngrok is Required for Universal Links